-Wichita Vision Institute—located in Wichita, Kansas—is proud to provide a more modern approach to cataract removal with Laser Cataract Surgery, a minimally invasive method for cataract removal that can be safer, quicker, and easier than more conventional techniques.
+Wichita Vision Institute—located in Wichita, Kansas—is proud to provide a more modern approach to cataract removal with Laser Cataract Surgery Procedure, a minimally invasive method for cataract removal that can be safer, quicker, and easier than more conventional techniques.

 If cataracts have been making it seem like you’re looking at life through a foggy mirror, contact us at our office in Wichita and ask about Laser Cataract Surgery.

 What is Laser Cataract Surgery?
 What’s the Recovery Like?

 Laser Cataract Surgery utilizes a femtosecond laser that directs near infrared light into the lens of the eye.
 The energy from the laser breaks the cataracts up into smaller fragments so that they can be removed by the practitioner using a small vacuum.